cchristinechan/100-Days-Of-Python/README.md

 - Day 23: The Turtle Crossing Capstone Project
 - Day 24: Files, Directories and Paths
 - Day 25: Working with CSV Data and the Pandas Library
-- Day 26: List Comprehension and the Nato Alphabet
+- Day 26: List Comprehension and the NATO Alphabet
 - Day 27: Tkinter, *args, **kwargs and Creating GUI Programs
 - Day 28: Tkinter, Dynamic Typing and the Pomodoro GUI Application
 - Day 29: Building a Password Manager GUI App with Tkinter